Hua Medicine Announces 2025 Interim Results

-SHANGHAI, Aug 28, 2025 - (ACN Newswire) - - Sales of HuaTangNing increased by 108% year-on-year, with net sales increasing by 112% year-on-year.
+- Sales of HuaTangNing (???®) increased by 108% year-on-year, with net sales increasing by 112% year-on-year.
 Reimbursement coverage continued to expand, with a significant increase in prescription volumes across Tier 2 and Tier 3 hospitals, as our comprehensive commercialization strategy achieved significant results.

 - Following the termination of the exclusive promotion service agreement with Bayer, the Company recognized a one-time release of previously deferred income of RMB 1,243.5 million, achieving a profit of RMB 1,183.9 million for the first half of the year.
 This is the Company's first profit during the performance period.